vo1dw4lker/stego/README.md

         Specifies output file (embed mode only)
   -t string
         Text to hide (embed mode only)
+  -p string
+        Password to embed/extract encrypted text
 ```

-To pass multi-word text to the `-t` flag, use quotes.
+To pass multi-word text to the `-t` flag use quotes.

 ## Examples